Skip to content

 "This decision considered a variety of factors, including sales and traffic, trade areas, and the investments that would have to be made to improve the restaurants," Dave Deno, Bloomin' Brands' CEO, said during the company's latest earnings call.

 Most of the 41 closures were Outback locations, according to Chris Meyer, Bloomin' Brands' CFO.
-During the chain's most recent quarter, domestic same-store sales decreased by 0.3% while traffic fell by 4.3%.
-Customer visits are down 6.3% since 2022, according to the company.
+During the fourth quarter of 2023, the chain's domestic same-store sales decreased by 0.3% while traffic fell by 4.3%.
+Outback's financial woes have continued in 2024, with the chain reporting a 4.2% drop in traffic at American restaurants and a 1.2% drop in domestic same-store sales.

-Outback opened six locations in 2023 and intends to triple that in 2024, which would bring 18 new restaurants this year.
+Outback opened six locations in the United States in 2023 and intends to nearly triple that in 2024, which would bring around 18 new restaurants this year.
 Opening new buildings and renovating older restaurants is "a big part of improving our traffic trends," Deno said on the call.